inspire-eu-validation/RETIRED-ats-view-wmts/README.md

 | [A.08.IR90.layer.style](A.08.IR90.layer.style.md) | IR | Yes | Ready for review
 | [A.09.IR91.layer.legend](A.09.IR91.layer.legend.md) | IR | Yes | Ready for review
 | [A.10.IR92.gettile.language](A.10.IR92.gettile.language.md) | IR | Yes | Ready for review

+## Open issues

+* There are no explicit requirements for including any of the INSPIRE ServiceMetadata elements in the Capabilities document, thus there is are no test for the existence of these elements either.
+This is probably not intended by the TG authors.